Updated: August 2020

 Here’s what you need to know before you call your window contractor.

-Few people realize that egress windows are actually required by law.
+Few people realize that egress windows are required by law.
 While not all homes will have them, especially older homes that predate egress laws, there are very specific regulations about their construction.

 According to the International Residential Code (IRC), egress points must have the following:

-- A maximum sill height of 44 inches.
-This is the space between the ground and the window; it can’t be insurmountable to rescue teams.
+Sill height is the space between the ground and the window; it can’t be insurmountable to rescue teams.
 It needs to be accessible.

-- The opening is the space that’s actually provided by the window once opened.
+- The opening is the space that’s provided by the window once opened.
 It needs to be large enough for fully-uniformed firefighters to climb through with air tanks on their backs.

 There are a few other guidelines from the IRC that you’ll need to follow.

 - Every room should have at least one window to use as an egress point, including basements and “sleeping rooms.”

 - The windows should open directly into a street, yard, courtyard, or other “fresh air” space.
 Windows opening into another building don’t count; fires can spread between them.